Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - Font Awesome: https://kit.fontawesome.com/1699136767.js

 - bodymovin: https://cdnjs.cloudflare.com/ajax/libs/bodymovin/5.7.11/lottie.min.js

+- Favicon: The Favicon [speaking head emoji](https://favicon.io/emoji-favicons/speaking-head) was used to establish an icon for the BMS pages.
+Using this icon resolved the **'favicon.ico'** error in the console.

 Similarly, the jQuery used within the source-code assists with specific functionalities as mentioned earlier.
 The script has been sourced from jQuery.com.
 A direct reference to how to use the jQuery link can be found in the References section [below](#10-References):